Moni Sou – HK female Photographer

 I hope that through my experience in the upcoming pageant, I can share with all women that, even as a mature woman who is married and has children, each of us possesses our own unique beauty and strengths.
 Every woman, at different stages of life, has her own distinct charm and qualities that are worthy of appreciation.
 As Miss Peace Macau 2026, as an artist, and as a woman, I aspire to leave a legacy that celebrates this individuality and empowers women to embrace their unique beauty.

-Interview conducted by Jaime William Mostacero Baca with Moni Sou – Macau
+Interview conducted by Jaime William Mostacero Baca with Moni Sou – Hong Kong

 English language